 History

-In the early days of HTML, stretching into the late 1990s, web developers relied on tables to create complex or grid-based layouts.
-While this was considered an acceptable practice at the time, it often proved to be intricate and tedious.
-Tables often bloated to dozens of rows, each containing their own amalgamation or division of cells.
+In the early days of HTML and stretching into the late 1990s, developers primarily relied on tables to design complex or grid-based layouts.
+While this was considered an acceptable practice at the time, it often proved to be intricate and tedious work.
+Tables were often bloated to span dozens and dozens of rows, each with their own amalgamation of split and merged cells.

 What is a floated element?